alejandraa0208/reading-notes/201-notes/class-01.md

 ## Things I want to know more about

 I want to know more in depth on html tags and shortcuts of adding javascript to html so that coding doesn't get messy for me.

+## LECTURE NOTES

+.eslintrc.json is the official name for Javascript.